llajas/xInput-Switch/xInput2Serial/README.md

   and connect the controller via Bluetooth or USB.
 If HID devices are still not listed, ensure Python can load the `hid` extension—architecture mismatches can prevent the module from loading.
+  On Windows, you may also need the accompanying `hidapi.dll` from the HIDAPI runtime.